Notable Children's Books - 2025

 Seeking independence through the Black homesteader movement, 11-year-old Lettie, her mother, and a young teacher journey westward.
 (Newbery Honor Book)

-Set during the height of the Civil Rights Movement, a young Black boy grapples with his mother’s early-onset dementia and the changing world around him.
+During the height of the civil rights movement, a young Black boy grapples with his mother’s early-onset dementia and the changing world around him.

 Poetry is interspersed with charming and whimsical graphic panels in this yearlong journey through the seasons.

-Andrew’s just trying to make it through Picture Day.
-As one thing after another goes wrong, the kernel of worry gets hotter and hotter, until it threatens to pop and turn into a panic attack.
+Andrew’s just trying to make it through school picture day.
+As one thing after another goes wrong, his kernel of worry gets hotter and hotter until it threatens to pop into a panic attack.

-This graphic memoir follows 13-year-old Ruth as she is uprooted from the only home she’s known to move to Hong Kong where she doesn’t feel like she belongs.
+This graphic memoir follows 13-year-old Ruth as she is uprooted from the only home she’s known in Canada to move to Hong Kong where she doesn’t feel like she belongs.

-After moving from Florida to Milwaukee, Aliya enrolls at an Islamic school and becomes co-captain of an all-girl, hijab-wearing basketball team, navigating high school pressures while challenging misunderstandings about being Muslim.
+After moving from Florida to Milwaukee, Aliya becomes co-captain of her new Islamic school's all-girls, hijab-wearing basketball team while also navigating high-school pressures and challenging misunderstandings about being Muslim.

 Asian American Simon Tam takes his battle to reclaim a derogatory term all the way to the Supreme Court.